-  NuBlue works specifically with Magento, an open-source e-commerce platform that powers many of the country’s top performing e-commerce stores.
+NuBlue works specifically with Adobe Commerce, an open-source e-commerce platform that powers many of the country’s top performing e-commerce stores.

 Magento, which was adopted by NuBlue in 2008, is now one of the most popular e-commerce platforms on the market, representing around 26% of the top one million e-commerce sites.

 Since its adoption of Magento, NuBlue has grown into a thriving e-commerce business with clients including The Jewel Hut, Chi Chi Clothing, Football League Trust and Meridian Healthcare.
 It has also completed projects involving the NHS, Toni & Guy and Danone.

 “The e-commerce sector in the UK is huge and growing at a rapid rate.
 We work closely with our clients to create and host e-commerce platforms that help them capitalise on this growth and succeed in the online space.
 The funding from Rosebud will help us to grow the excellent team we have here and deliver even more projects in 2017.”

 The loan was invested by Enterprise Ventures, which manages Rosebud™ on behalf of Lancashire County Developments Limited (LCDL), Lancashire County Council’s economic development company.

 Peter Rooney, Investment Manager at Enterprise Ventures, said:

 “When we think of e-commerce, we usually think of London and the ‘Silicon Roundabout’.
 Businesses such as NuBlue demonstrate that the North West is also at the centre of this growing sector, by offering both e-commerce marketplaces and the tools to ensure that they run efficiently and securely.”